LAST UPDATED 4/24/23 – Predicting Amazing Sunrises and Sunsets

 New Tools Make Predictions Even Easier

-If keeping track of all of this weather information seems too daunting for you, then I may have an easier solution for you.
-The process of predicting beautiful sunrises and sunsets has never been easier thanks to a few really cool tools that are now available.
-These tools take the work out of the prediction process and give you some very easy to digest maps that you can use to evaluate how dramatic of a sunrise or sunset you will see.
+These tools take the work out of the prediction process and give you some very easy to digest maps.
+You can use these maps to evaluate how dramatic of a sunrise or sunset you will see.

-Ultimately, what the SkyFire add-on does is evaluate all of the weather-related information I covered in the section above for you, then give you a color-coded map indicating where the best (and worst) sunrises and sunsets will occur.
+Ultimately, what the SkyFire add-on does is evaluate all of the weather-related information I covered in the section above.
+Then, it gives you a color-coded map indicating where the best (and worst) sunrises and sunsets will occur.

 As you can see in the image above, SkyFire gives you a map that color codes where the best conditions will exist for a fantastic sunrise or sunset.
 Anywhere you see reds and oranges, those areas will be conducive to a very colorful and fantastic sky occurring.
 On the contrary, anywhere you see blue is where the sky is predicted to be rather dull.

-For you, photography enthusiasts that may not be interested in paying for a service to tell you when you will see a great sunrise or sunset, do not fret.
+Photography enthusiasts who aren’t interested in paying for a sunrise and sunset service should not fret.
 There is a tool available that provides this functionality at no cost.
 The www.sunsetwx.com website provides much of the same functionality as the SkyFire add-on for TPE, but without a subscription fee.
 You don’t even need to register to check out the information.

 Using This Information to Get Great Shots

 Pretty cool stuff, ha?
 Believe me, I was a bit skeptical at first.
-It’s not an absolute science, but knowing a bit about how beautiful sunrises and sunsets occur can help you in predicting when a gorgeous one will (or won’t) happen.
+It’s not an absolute science.
+However, knowing a bit about how beautiful sunrises and sunsets occur can help you in predicting them.
 With the introduction of these great technologies, predicting great sunrises and sunsets is only going to get easier.

 So now that you have this information, I am guessing you are wondering just how you can best use it.
 Don’t worry, I have you covered there too.
 There is more that goes into getting a great picture than just knowing where the good light (and beautiful skies) will be.
 Light is the most important factor, but it isn’t the only factor.

-Once you have determined where a great sunrise or sunset will occur, the next thing you need to do is plan your shot involving that sunrise or sunset.
+Once you have determined where a great sunrise or sunset will occur, the next thing you need to do is plan your shot.
 To do that, you are going to need to know a few things that I have listed below.

 - What subject you want to shoot in that light